Post-Capitalist-Labs/models/coop-fair-price/README.md

 ![](https://github.com/Post-Capitalist-Labs/models/blob/main/coop-fair-price/assets/Screenshot%202024-01-10%20at%2009.50.29.png?raw=true)
 # Equitable Pricing Formula in a Cooperative Economy

-Here we modedl an equitable pricing formula in an economy of cooperatives.
-This formula will redistribute surplus from more economically advantaged co-ops to less advantaged ones to maintain balance and sustainability within the cooperative community.
+Here we model an equitable pricing formula, in an economy of cooperatives.
+Drawing from the work of Economist Robin Hahnel in "[Reducing Inequities among Worker-Owned Cooperatives: A Proposal](http://www.jstor.org/stable/20642477)", this formula will redistribute surplus from more economically advantaged co-ops to less advantaged ones to maintain balance and sustainability within the cooperative community.

 ## Definitions